felixtgd/ferntree/README.md

 - `EMAIL_RECEIVER`: Email address for receiving emails from contact form

-## Contributing
+## Contributions

-Contributions to improve the simulation engine, add new features, or enhance the API are welcome.
+Contributions to improve the application and add more features are welcome.
 Please open an issue, submit a pull request, or send an email to contact@ferntree.dev.

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](../LICENSE) for details.
+See [LICENSE](./LICENSE) for details.